What is a Solar Thermal Heating System?

 How much hot water do you use?

-No 2 families are the same but if you can adapt your routine to use hot water in the evening when the water has been heating all day, you are going to get more benefit from your system.
-And unless you have separate controls for your heating and hot water, there will be less hot water to use when the heating is running.
+No two families are the same but, if you can adapt your routine to use hot water in the evening when the water has been heating all day, you are going to get more benefit from your system.
+There will be less hot water to use when the heating is running (unless you have separate controls for your heating and hot water).

 How much sunlight is available?

 Although solar thermal will still generate some hot water in cloudy weather they are going to be more effective in the summer months, so your hot water supply may be a little unpredictable at times.

 The size (volume capacity) of your hot water cylinder will dictate how much of your solar generated hot water you can store.
 Both your cylinder and pipework should be insulated to prevent heat loss.

 Is solar thermal right for you?

 - A solar thermal system can be integrated into your existing heating system or installed as part of a renovation or new build.
 In the majority of cases you don't need planning permission for a solar thermal system as it's a 'permitted development'.
 However, it's always best to check with your local authority.

 - Solar water heating systems could earn you money for every unit of renewable energy you generate under the government's Renewable Heat Incentive (RHI) scheme.
 Find out more about the pros, cons, costs and potential savings of solar thermal.